21centuryweather/hk25-AusNode-LargeScaleP/README.md

 **Demonstration code:**

-Dongqi has put some demo scripts in [Demo](/Demo/).
+Demo scripts can be found in [Demo](/Demo/).
 These scripts replicate Figures 1 and 2 in Louf et al. (2019) using the Darwin radar and ERA5 for the wet season between 2020-03-01 and 2021-02-28 (the high-res model simulation period).
 For fast CAPE calculation, refer to [calc_xcape.py](/Demo/py_scripts/calc_xcape.py).

 We may need to have a separate Python environment for the XCAPE pacakge.
 Follow the [instructions](Instructions_for_python_environment.md) if you are not familiar with conda environment handling.